 - Where is it located?

 - Which resources or limits are involved?

 Imagine that you are currently an administrative assistant, and you'd like to become a team leader.
-A specific goal could be, "I want to gain the skills and experience necessary to become a team leader within my organisation, so that I can build my career and lead a successful team."
+A specific goal could be, "I want to gain the skills and experience necessary to become a team leader within my organisation so that I can build my career and lead a successful team."

-It's important to have measurable goals so that you can track your progress and stay motivated.
+It's essential to have measurable goals so that you can track your progress and stay motivated.
 Assessing progress helps you to stay focused, meet your deadlines, and feel the excitement of getting closer to achieving your goal.

 A measurable goal should address questions such as:

 - How much?